bodo-ai/Bodo/docs/docs/performance/performance.md

 bodo_calc_pi(n)
 ```

-The output of this code is as follows:
+The output of this code on a single core is as follows:

 ```console
 python: